Marble Adhesive

 Glue for marble

 It is also possible to glue marble using our Adiglue.
-Although Adiglue is less brittle than super glues, it is still not as flexible or strong as Adiseal construction adhesive & construction sealant or Adiseal Hi-Grab.
+Although Adiglue is less brittle than super glues, it is still not as flexible or as strong as Adiseal construction adhesive & construction sealant or Adiseal Hi-Grab.

 For more information on adhesives visit our detailed guide on adhesives page.